The Covid-19 Roadmap: Towards Global Economic Chaos and Societal Destruction

 Billionaire wealth has increased dramatically since early February.
 There are three distinct phases, which are directly related to the corona crisis, each of which is marked by major shifts in the distribution of global wealth.

 - The financial crisis initiated on February 20th, was conducive to a dramatic redistribution of money wealth and ownership of financial assets.
 Foreknowledge, inside information and speculative trade played a key role.
-Was there foreknowledge of WHO’s Dr. Tedros February 20 Statement.
+Was there foreknowledge of WHO’s Dr. Tedros February 20th Statement?

 - The March 11 lockdown and closing down of the national economies of 190 UN member states, which triggered corporate as well as SME bankruptcies Worldwide.
-The March 11 event was also marked by the plunge of stock markets worldwide.
+The March 11 event was also marked by the plunge of stock markets worldwide, starting on Black Thursday March 12, 2020.

 - The third stage of billionaire enrichment pertains to the implementation of the so-called “Second Wave” which consists in triggering a renewed wave of bankruptcies.